 Student Teaching.
-Students must submit an online application for "admission to student teaching" and have an up-to-date electronic portfolio approved by the director of field experience.
+Students must submit an online application for admission to student teaching and have an up-to-date electronic portfolio approved by the director of field experience.
 Applications are available online on the Department of Education website and should be submitted online no later than February 1 for the fall semester and September 1 for the spring semester.
 The application must be approved by the director of field experiences and the candidate must be cleared by their advisor before the student may engage in student teaching.
 Student teachers must have evidence of professional liability insurance coverage and an approved background check administered through the Tennessee Bureau of Investigation (TBI) on file.
 Procedures for obtaining the background check are outlined on the Department of Education website.
+First Aid and CPR certification are also required.